 Students can participate in team sports and use facilities consistent with their gender identity.

-California permits both single LGBT+ people and same-sex couples to adopt.
+California permits both single LGBTQ+ people and same-sex couples to adopt.
 A same-sex partner may also petition to adopt a partner’s child.
 Under SB 274, adopted in 2013, when one or two presumptive parents are out of the picture, a third person can step in to be a child’s official adopted parent.

 Under current state law, same-sex parents cannot both be named on their child’s birth certificate if they are not married or registered as domestic partners.